-Are you close to the end of your PhD or have recently finished your PhD?
-Would you like to continue in Academia and want to take part in designing your future postdoctoral project?
-Take the opportunity and apply for the UPSC Symposium for Early Career Plant Scientists!
+Are you getting close to the end of your PhD or have you recently completed it?
+Are you looking to continue in academia and want to shape your future postdoctoral project?
+Apply for the UPSC Symposium for Early Career Plant Scientists!

 Find and design your own exciting postdoctoral project